y1hao/kubernetes-the-hard-way-vibe/chapter5/WIP.md

 - etcd members respond to health checks, although occasional `transport is closing` warnings continue to appear in the etcd logs when the API server times out.

 ### Outstanding Work
-- Diagnose and eliminate the remaining API server handler timeouts (likely related to intermittent etcd RPC closures) so controller-manager can maintain its leader lease.
-- Once cp-a is stable, replay the refreshed bootstrap/distribution workflow on cp-b and cp-c and verify all three control-plane nodes converge cleanly.
+- ✅ Resolved: API server handler timeouts and the controller-manager crash loop were fixed by correcting systemd unit types, removing the deprecated `--cloud-provider=none` flag, and rerunning the bootstrap workflow to reset file ownership.
+- ✅ Resolved: cp-b and cp-c have been bootstrapped with the same distribution + user creation steps; all three control planes report healthy services and `/healthz?verbose`.
-- After services are stable on all nodes, run Chapter 5 validation commands (`healthz`, `componentstatuses`, etc.) and capture results for documentation.
+- ✅ Resolved: Chapter 5 validation commands have been captured in `chapter5/README.md`.

+> **Note:** This WIP log is now frozen for posterity.
+The outstanding items listed here have been addressed, and future tweaks should be tracked through new entries or commit logs instead of updating this section.